siddharth-k03/Groq-API-Transcription/README.md

 2. Click on "Stop Recording" to stop recording.
 The transcription will be processed and displayed below.
 3. Each transcription result is appended, separated by a line.
 4. Sentiment analysis of the transcription will be performed and displayed along with the transcription result.
+5. The transcribed text will be converted to speech, and the generated audio will be played in the browser.

 ### Branches

 - **main**: Contains the original transcription functionality.
 - **sentiment-analysis**: Contains the updated code with added sentiment analysis functionality.
+- **text-to-speech**: Contains the updated code with added sentiment analysis and text to speech functionalities.